Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 In order to install SCS unattended, an `ini` file needs to be generated in order to pass all of the required parameters into the SWPM installer.
 Currently, the only way to generate a new one is to partially run through a manual install as per SAP Note [2230669 - System Provisioning Using a Parameter Input File](https://launchpad.support.sap.com/#/notes/2230669).

 The following steps show how to manually begin the install of an ASCS instance in order to create an unattended file should it be needed.
+During the template generation process, you may need to confirm the change of ownership of files and permissions.

 1. On your ASCS Node as the `root` user, launch Software Provisioning Manager, shown in [Software Provision Manager input](#Example-Software-Provision-Manager-input)
 1. Establish a connection to the ASCS node using a web browser
 1. Launch the required URL to access SWPM shown in [Software Provision Manager output](#Example-Software-Provision-Manager-output)
 1. Accept the security risk and authenticate with the systems ROOT user credentials
-1. Navigate through the drop-down menu "SAP S/4HANA Foundation 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "Distributed System" > "ASCS Instance"
+1. Navigate through the drop-down menu "SAP S/4HANA Server 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "Distributed System" > "ASCS Instance"
 1. Select the `Custom` Parameter Mode and click "Next"
 1. The SAP system ID should be prepopulated with {SID} and SAP Mount Directory /sapmnt, click "Next"
 1. The FQDN should be prepopulated.
 Ensure “Set FQDN for SAP system” is checked, and click "Next"